-GOAL: A competition format for a friendly competition to be held in conjunction with a large family picnic.
+We want a format for a one-day local competition.
 We expect 12-14 teams to compete.
 Teams have not been seeded (ranked for relative skill) before the competition.
-We want the competition to allow most teams to play several games, but not to be too grueling.
-We want the competition to fit into a specified time frame consisting of three or four hours for qualifiers, approximately one hour for (two simultaneous) semi-final games, and an hour or more for the final game.
+We want the competition to allow most teams to play several games, but we don’t want the competition to be too physically grueling.
+We want the competition to fit into a specified time-frame of three or four hours for qualifiers, approximately one hour for two simultaneous semi-final games, and approximately one hour for the final game.

 |9:00‑09:45||short-form round 1|

 |1:45‑2:00||15 min break.
 The control table assess the results of the qualification phase and announces the teams to play in the semifinals|

 |2:00‑3:00?||PLAYOFF PHASE STARTS.
 Two simultaneous semifinal games are played to 10 points|

 |3:15?-4:30?||final game played to 13 points|

 |4:30?||COMPETITION ENDS.
 Congratulations and prizes to the winners|

 Note that the schedule is flexible and ad hoc changes to the schedule are possible.
 For example short-form round 5 could be eliminated.

 For each short-form round, the games will be played between teams paired at random, with the proviso that no team shall play a team that it has already played, and no team shall be forced to sit out more than one round.
 A team may drop out of the competition after any round.